-- Prevention a commitment to early help and identification of unmet needs and vulnerabilities and partnerships with agencies to promote the welfare of pupils and keep children safe. - Protection all staff and volunteers are trained to recognise and respond to abuse and neglect and are expected to be vigilant and act quickly when they suspect a child is suffering, or is likely to suffer, harm (in line with the Safeguarding Partners procedures). - Support recognition of the sensitivity and complex nature of safeguarding and child protection, ensuring that pupils, staff, and families are supported appropriately.
+- Prevention a commitment to early help, identification of unmet needs and vulnerabilities, and partnerships with agencies to promote the welfare of children and keep children safe. - Protection all staff and volunteers are trained to recognise and respond to abuse, neglect and exploitation and are expected to be vigilant and act quickly when they suspect a child is suffering, or is likely to suffer, harm (in line with local safeguarding partnership procedures). - Support recognition of the sensitivity and complex nature of safeguarding and child protection, ensuring that children, staff, and families are supported appropriately.